anelook/kafka-first-steps-js/README.rst

-Hands-on material for session "Apache Kafka simply explained" (Typescript version)
+Hands-on material for session "Apache Kafka simply explained" (TypeScript version)
 ==================================================================================

 Hello all!
 This repository contains a set of short exercises to get familiar with Apache Kafka.
 You'll need to do a couple of setup steps and then you can run examples of producers and consumers that I've preapared for you.